Vakero08/timeline-project/README.md

 ### Task Completed

-- Allow zooming in and out of the timeline. ✅
+- Allow zooming in and out of the timeline.
+(Zoom with control key and mouse )✅
 - Allow dragging and dropping to change the start date and/or end date for an event. ✅
 - Allow editing the name of events inline.✅

+Aditional:

+- Detail Tooltip.
+- Current day indicator.

 ### Design Decisions